 Order a Peace Poster Contest Kit

-Lions Clubs are to purchse ONE Peace Poster Kit from the MD202 National Office.
-That is to be fully completed and placed on the rear face of their Club winning entry for submission to the District Governor.
+Lions Clubs are to purchase ONE Peace Poster Kit from the MD202 National Office.
+This kit contains a sticker and entry form that is to be fully completed and placed on the rear face of their Club winning entry for submission to the District Governor.

 MD202 1st Place 2023-2024:- Sofiia Litvinova, Year 8 from Kelburn Normal School, wellington.